Goutproof: impervious or resistant to; protecting against gout.

 Still here?
 Great.
 Then please allow me to share three simple tips that can help you start turning things around:

 - Start a food journal – Do it daily.
 Record everything you ate and drank.
-After a few weeks, you will be able to pinpoint the food or drinks that triggers your gout.
+After a few weeks, you will be able to pinpoint the food and drinks that triggers your gout.

 - Be open to healthy choices – We get so caught up in our busy lives, we routinely and blindly eat terrible food out of convenience.
 It doesn’t have to be salad every day, but it doesn’t have to be fast food either.